|About Great Smoky Mountains National Park|

 Hikers will find that trails in the Smokies offer a great amount of diversity.
 For one, elevation in the park ranges from 840 feet at the mouth of Abrams Creek on the western edge of the park, to 6643 feet at the summit of Clingmans Dome.
 There are also more than 2100 miles of streams in the park, making for numerous fishing opportunities, picnic spots, or even a swimming hole during a hot summer afternoon.

 The Smokies are home to more than 1600 species of flowering plants.
 During the spring, wildflowers explode during the brief window prior to trees leafing out and shading the forest floor (from about mid-April thru mid-May).
 During the early summer period (from about mid-June to mid-July), awesome displays of mountain laurel, rhododendron, flame azalea, and other heath family shrub flowers can be enjoyed, especially on the higher elevation balds.
 For Catawba rhododendron, take the relatively short hike to Andrews Bald.
 Although somewhat of a long trek, hikers going to Gregory Bald will be amply rewarded by the exceptional displays of flame azalea at the summit.
 Finally, Spence Field is by far the best place for mountain laurel.
 You can click here to see a list of trails known for abundant wildflowers.

-There are 66 species of mammals, including black bears, elk, fox, bobcats, coyotes, and river otter that live within the park borders.
+There are 66 species of mammals, including black bears, elk, bobcats, fox, coyotes and river otter that live within the park.
 Based on a study conducted in 2006, biologists estimate that approximately 1,500 black bears live in the park, a density of approximately two bears per square mile.
-This National Park link will provide you with a better understanding of bear behavior and what to do if you see one on the trail.
+This national park page will provide you with a better understanding of bear behavior and what to do if you see one on the trail.